 Make sure someone is always with the car if you stop while on the road.
 Always take any valuables with you and avoid leaving anything in plain view.
 The best practice is to pay the friendly, if unofficial, parking attendant a few dollars, even in official parking lots.

 Most of the roads are paved but slides, subsidence, and potholes can appear suddenly.
 This can be a real hazard on winding mountain roads.
 In case of an accident, call the National Insurance Institute to report it (800-800-8000 or dial 911).
 The police may or may not appear at the scene.
 Document and follow any instructions you are given.

 Speed limits are 30 mph (50 kph) in the city, 50 mph (80 kph) everywhere else except the highway, then it’s 55 mph (90 kph).
 Watch your speed because fines can be as much as US$600 for only a few miles over the speed limit.
 Officially, there are no on-the-spot fines; unofficially you can politely ask if it’s possible to pay any fine now with a twenty-dollar bill in view when you open your wallet.
 Be respectful, use good sense, and practice discretion.

 Croc’s staff can help you arrange for a taxi, rental car, or airport transfer.
 Uber is also readily available, from the airport to the resort and for getting around town while in Jaco.
 You may want to use a combination of all four during your vacation.
-No matter what you choose, there’s always a way to get there: just ask and someone will be happy to assist.
+No matter what you choose, there’s always a way to get where you need to go in Costa Rica: just ask and someone will be happy to assist.